brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

    - **WorkstationTimeSync**: Folder with script to synchronize workstation time, date, and time zone.

 ## Additional Assistance
-All script codes are editable and customizable to suit your preferences and information.
-For further assistance or detailed information on prerequisites and environment configuration, please refer to the README-main.md file.
+All script codes can be edited and customized to fit your preferences and requirements.
+For additional help or detailed information regarding prerequisites and environment setup, please consult the README.md file into main root folder.